Roth IRA vs. 401(k): A Guide for Anyone Who Wants to Retire Someday

 Early 401(k) withdrawals usually come with a 10% penalty, along with income taxes.

 6. Do You Have to Take Distributions?

-A required minimum distribution is IRS lingo for when you’re required to withdraw money.
+A required minimum distribution, or RMD, is IRS lingo for when you’re required to withdraw money.

 We know it sounds weird that you’re required to withdraw your own money.
 But remember: Traditional IRAs and 401(k)s are funded with money that has not been taxed.
 The government wants to make sure it gets its cut.